sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 SELECT * FROM doggos;
 ```

-So, it's a new container (from the same image), but we're giving it a named volume and we get all the same data we had in the previous container.
+It's a new container (from the same image), but we're giving it a named volume and we get all the same data we had in the previous container that we deleted.
 Awesome!

-In summary, use volumes for persisting part of a containers filesystem, name that volume for even more persistance.
+In summary, use volumes for persisting part of a container's filesystem, name that volume for even more persistance.

 [Understanding Union Filesystems, Storage and Volumes](https://blog.docker.com/2015/10/docker-basics-webinar-qa/) looks like a good webinar, which should go into all of this in more detail.